glzzjhn-byte/AI-Auto-Clipper/README.md

    pip install -r requirements.txt
 4. Double-click the **`run_autoclip.bat`** file to launch the editor.
 5. The very first time you run it, you will be asked to paste your **Gemini API Key** (obtainable from Google AI Studio).
-   - *Security Note: Your API Key is NOT saved in the project folder.
-It is securely generated and cached deep in your computer's `AppData` folder (`%APPDATA%/AutoClipAI/config.json`), keeping your key safe from accidental GitHub commits.*
 6. Drag and drop a `.mp4` video file into the console, and let the AI process it!

 ## ⚙️ Technicalities & Architecture